murphyka/information_explorable/info_decomp.md

 Our source variables `$X_i$` are the time and weather descriptors.
 Some, like temperature and humidity, are continuous variables.
 Others are categorical, including the season and the hour of the day.
-We want to identify -- out of all of the variation in these descriptors -- the specific bits that are most connected with bike rentals.
+We want to identify&mdash;out of all of the variation in these descriptors&mdash;the specific bits that are most connected with bike rentals.
 Where do you think the information resides?

 We ran the optimization offline, but you can also run it yourself with the code on <a href="https://github.com/distributed-information-bottleneck/distributed-information-bottleneck.github.io">github</a>.